CompNet/conivel/README.md

 # The Role of Global and Local Context in Named Entity Recognition

+## Dataset

+The dataset (originally from [Dekker et al., 2019](https://github.com/Niels-Dekker/Out-with-the-Old-and-in-with-the-Novel/tree/master)) can be found under `conivel/datas/dekker/dataset`.
+It is using the simple CoNLL-2003 format.
+Our detailed annotation process can be found in the `annotation_process.pdf` file.

 ## Reproducing Results

-For all the scripts presented below, results can be found under the `runs` directory.
-To be able to reproduce plots for Figure 1, 2 and 4, results must be placed under `runs/short/` and named correctly.
+For most of the experiments presented below, results can be found under the `runs/short` directory.
+If you reproduce an experiment as explained below, the Sacred library will create a new run under the `runs` directory.
+To plot results using the `plot_mean_test_metrics.py` script, runs must be placed into the `runs/short` directory with the correct name.

 ### No Retrieval

 The `no retrieval` baseline for experiments found in Figure 1, 2 and 4 can be reproduced by using the following bash script:

 ```sh
 #!/bin/bash